 SAN DIEGO, Calif., June 22, 2018 – Timing can be as important as talent for a sports breakthrough.
-There were no doubt plenty of black American athletes before Jesse Owens or Jackie Robinson equally talented.
-But the respective timing of the 1936 Berlin Olympics and post-war baseball years made their significant contributions to society as well as sports possible.
+There were no doubt many talented black American athletes before Jesse Owens or Jackie Robinson stepped onto the track and the baseball field.
+But the respective timing of the 1936 Berlin Olympics and post-war baseball years put their significant contributions to society along with their athletic excellence into historical context.
 Claressa Shields is poised for a similar breakthrough in women’s professional boxing in the United States.

 “We have a women’s main event, another women’s fight for world titles as the co-main event and then a male fight opening up the show.
 I’ve never seen anything like that before,” said Shields at this week’s final news conference.